nzoschke/mvi/_chapters/01-introduction.md

 ### [9.
 Metric](metric)

-A Metric service provides a place to save numerical data from apps and underlying cloud srevices so operational properties of the entire system can be aggregated, analyzed and graphed in real-time and reviewed later.
+A Metric service provides a place to save numerical data from apps and underlying cloud services so operational properties of the entire system can be aggregated, analyzed and graphed in real-time and reviewed later.

 ### [10.
 Key-Value (KV)](kv)